-This multi destination holiday to America allows you to visit 4 iconic destinations, starting in New Orleans, continuing to Los Angeles & Las Vegas before finishing in New York City.
+This multi destination holiday to America allows you to visit 3 iconic destinations, starting in Las Vegas, continuing to Los Angeles & New Orleans.

 Los Angeles is the next stop on this multi-centre holiday to America.
 Los Angeles offers a dazzling variety of attractions and world-famous amusements.
 Experience the thrill and excitement of world class theme parks at Disneyland and Universal Studios.
 Discover the bright lights and follow the stars on Hollywood Boulevard’s Walk of Fame.
 Soak up the sun on the beaches of Malibu or Santa Monica, or watch the sun go down over the city from the incredible grounds of the Getty Observatory.
 There truly is something for everyone to enjoy in Los Angeles.